openshift/enhancements/enhancements/observability/cluster-observability-operator-logging-stack.md

 1. **Risk**: Tracking the installation/upgrading path following the trail of multiple Operator Framework resources (`Subscription` -> `InstallPlan` -> `ClusterServiceVersion`) requires detailed due dilligence on how to categorize and summarize their conditions into high-level ones for a better user experience.
 2. **Risk**: We are well advised to consider the long-term goal of the Operator Framework to migrate to a newly multi-tenant / multi-version operator management approach using new designed CRDs which introduce breaking changes.
-3. **Risk**: To manage install/uninstall robustly the Cluster Observability Operator is required to become aware of CRD registration at each time which in turn requires to re-instatiate internals like informers/listers/etc. This might require considerable custom design and work as per controller-runtime abstraction not designed or allowing restarting entire controllers.
+3. **Risk**: To manage install/uninstall robustly the Cluster Observability Operator is required to become aware of CRD registration at each time which in turn requires to re-instantiate internals like informers/listers/etc. This might require considerable custom design and work as per controller-runtime abstraction not designed or allowing restarting entire controllers.

 ### Drawbacks